 When structured properly, these tools could possibly be used to benefit the charities of your choice and also help to reduce your tax obligations at the same time.

 The use of trusts involves a complex web of tax rules and regulations.
-You should consider the counsel of an experienced estate planning professional and your legal and tax advisors before implementing such strategies.
+You should consider the counsel of an experienced estate planning, legal, and tax professionals before implementing such strategies.
 Trusts incur upfront costs and ongoing administrative fees.

 Fill out the form to download a free copy Today!